smirnoffmg/harvard-style-cv-theme/README.md

 - **Print/PDF friendly**: styled for crisp print/PDF results
 - **Responsive**: looks great on all screens
 - **Social icons**: LinkedIn, GitHub, Twitter, Telegram (just add your usernames)
+- **Contact links**: Email is rendered as a clickable mailto: link, and website as a clickable URL in the CV header for easy access.

 ---